DNSingh-15/FullStack-Notes/node_questions.md

 node.s is a javascript run time environment
 * runtime environment allows the source code to interact with the operating system.
+* it converts js code into machine code

 ### 1. Body Parser, params & query
 #### Body Parser